 Much to everyone's surprise, Jane's tumors started to shrink.
 Today, three years later, she continues to teach and inspire her students.
 Her case is a testament to the potential of gene therapy as a viable treatment for mesothelioma.

-Meet Mark Doe, a 50-year-old firefighter, who refused to let a mesothelioma diagnosis extinguish his spirit.
+Meet Mark Doe, a 50-year-old firefighter who denied letting a mesothelioma diagnosis extinguish his spirit.
 He decided to try Tumor Treating Fields, an emerging treatment.

 These success stories serve as proof that the question, "Is there any treatment for mesothelioma?" can be answered with a resounding "Yes!"
 And not just that, these treatments can lead to meaningful, life-changing outcomes.
 Let's move now to the final section where we'll explore the future prospects in mesothelioma treatment.

-We've seen how current and emerging treatments are offering hope in the fight against mesothelioma.
+We've seen how current and emerging treatments are offering hope in the battle against mesothelioma.
 So what's next on the horizon?
 Let's explore the future prospects in mesothelioma treatment.

-Nanomedicine is the application of nanotechnology in the field of medicine — and it's causing quite a buzz.
+Nanomedicine is the application of nanotechnology in the field of medicine, and it's causing quite a buzz.
 By manipulating atoms and molecules at the nanoscale, scientists believe they can deliver drugs directly to cancer cells, reducing side effects and improving efficacy.
-While still in the experimental stages, nanomedicine could potentially revolutionize the answer to "Is there any treatment for mesothelioma?"
+While still in the experimental stages, nanomedicine could potentially transform the answer to "Is there any treatment for mesothelioma?"

 Every patient is unique.
 So why shouldn't their treatment be?
 That's the premise behind personalized medicine.
 By considering a patient's genetic makeup, lifestyle, and environment, doctors can tailor treatments specifically for them.
 This approach could potentially lead to more effective and less toxic treatments for mesothelioma in the future.